-1 Introduction
+1. Introduction

-1.1 Synopsis
+1.1.
+Synopsis

-Building on Nasu (1999), the paper reports an auditory wug-test of emphatic gemination in Japanese mimetic phonology.
+Building on Nasu (1999), this paper reports an auditory wug-test of emphatic gemination in Japanese mimetic phonology.
 The pattern of emphatic gemination in Japanese mimetic words has not received much systematic attention in the literature, with a notable exception of Nasu (1999).
 Therefore the discussion below is largely descriptive, although this paper will discuss various analyses of the experimental results from different perspectives.
 The study replicates Nasu's (1999) previous results that given C1VC2V-C3VC4V mimetic words, Japanese speakers by default target C2 for gemination, but they can also geminate C3 if geminating C2 would result in a marked geminate.
+The experiment further reveals that Japanese speakers prefer stop geminates the most, fricative geminates less, and nasal geminates the least.